Upcoming Workshops and Events

 Eligibility

-The eligibility requirements to enroll in the course require you to be a early-career faculty with your first five years of practice within the Schulich School of Medicine & Dentistry at Western University.
+The eligibility requirements to enroll in the course require you to be an early-career faculty member at the Schulich School of Medicine & Dentistry at Western University.

 Prerequisites